ddry/ddry/README.md

 $ ddry t
 ```

-Practice make intermediate, so after some time these switches can become funny toys for you.
+Practice makes intermediate, so after some time these switches can become funny toys for you.
 But the first time their description surely looks like incomprehesible `TL;DR` babbling.

 #### ddry core internal mechanics